hamanolla/Reddit_Pipeline/Instructions/Reddit API Configuration.md

 1.Create a [Reddit account](https://www.reddit.com/register/). <br>

-2.Navigat create an app.
+2.Create an app.
 Make sure you select "script" from the radio buttons during the setup process. <br>

 3.Take a note of a few things once this is setup: <br>